zhangyouxin/godwoken-review/docs/bridge.md

 |sudt-script-args		|Layer1 sudt script args, or sudt token|
 |rpc 			|The rpc address of CKB, with a default value|
 |indexer-path 		|The path of Lumos indexer, with a default value, no need to fill in generally|

+For more information on `Lumos`, please refer to https://github.com/nervosnetwork/lumos